-On November I, 2019, FTA issued a NOFO for the Mobility for All Pilot program.
-FTA announced FY 2020 Mobility for All Pilot Program project selections on June 3, 2020.
-Through improved coordination of transportation services and enhanced collaboration, these projects will provide more efficient service to people in rural and small urban areas and individuals affected by healthcare challenges such as the opioid epidemic, veterans, and Medicaid recipients.
+On November 1, 2019, FTA issued a NOFO for the Mobility for All Pilot program.
+FTA announced the FY 2020 Mobility for All Pilot Program project selections on June 3, 2020.
+Through improved coordination of transportation services and enhanced collaboration, these projects will provide more efficient service to people in rural and small urban areas and individuals affected by healthcare challenges such as the opioid epidemic.
 Selected projects support coordination among programs funded by the Coordinating Council on Access and Mobility (CCAM), an interagency partnership which includes representatives from USDOT and 10 other Federal agencies to coordinate efforts and improve the quality, efficiency, and availability of transportation services for targeted populations.
 The list of funded projects is shown in Table 4.
-Two of the 17 selected projects have had their funding obligated to date.
-Appendix 3 contains the project description for each project.
+As of November 2021, funding has been obligated for 13 of the 17 selected projects.
+The recipient of one of the 17 selected projects decided not to pursue funding due to impacts caused by the coronavirus disease 2019 (COVID-19) pandemic.
+Appendix 3 contains a summary of proposed performance measures and targets from these projects.
+Each recipient was required to describe potential performance measures and expected outcomes in their original competitive project proposal.
+Upon project selection, each recipient worked with the NADTC to refine and finalize their project evaluation strategies.

-Table 4FY 2020 Mobility for All Pilot Program Projects
+Table 4: FY 2020 Mobility for All Pilot Program Projects

 Recipient Recipient Location Federal Award Access Services El Monte, CA \$330,000 Metropolitan Washington Council of Governments Washington, DC \$151,200 Georgia Department of Transportation Atlanta, GA \$120,000 Iowa Department of Transportation Ames, IA \$70,720 Regional Transit Authority New Orleans, LA \$300,000 MetroWest Regional Transit Authority Framingham, MA \$300,000 Maryland Transit Administration on Behalf of Bayside Community Network, Inc. Baltimore, MD \$40,000 Maine Department of Transportation Augusta, ME \$187,855 Flint Mass Transportation Authority Flint, MI \$545,696 Missouri Rural Health Association Concordia, MO \$391,709 N.C.
-Department of Transportation Raleigh, NC \$280,000 Regional Transportation Commission of Southern Nevada Las Vegas, NV \$128,624 Lane Transit District Eugene, OR \$76,000 Oregon Department of Transportation Salem, OR \$40,000 Greenville Pickens Area Transportation Study Greenville, SC \$326,000 Virginia Department of Rail and Public Transportation Richmond, VA \$79,016 Stillaguamish Tribe of Indians of Washington Arlington, WA \$136,000 Total: \$3,502,820
+Department of Transportation Raleigh, NC \$280,000 Regional Transportation Commission of Southern Nevada Las Vegas, NV \$128,624 Lane Transit District Eugene, OR \$76,000 Oregon Department of Transportation Salem, OR \$40,000 Greenville Pickens Area Transportation Study Greenville, SC \$326,000 Virginia Department of Rail and Public Transportation Richmond, VA \$79,016 Stillaguamish Tribe of Indians of Washington Arlington, WA \$136,000 ٦ Fotal: \$3,502,820